Free State of Prussia: Party system

 The DNVP and DVP had strongholds in a few cities and in areas that were more rural and Protestant, especially east of the Elbe River.
-In East Prussia the DNVP received over 30% of the vote in the 1928 federal election for the Reichstag.
+In East Prussia, the DNVP received over 30% of the vote in the 1928 federal election for the Reichstag.
 The Centre was strong in Catholic areas such as Silesia, the Rhineland and Westphalia.
 The left-wing parties were important in large cities and heavily commercial non-Catholic areas.
 In Berlin, for example, the SPD's vote came to 34% in 1928 and the KPD's to almost 30%.
 The rise of the Nazi Party (NSDAP) changed the pattern, but it remained dominant in basic terms until 1932.

-Within Prussia there were considerable differences in support for the Republic.
+Within Prussia, there were considerable differences in support for the Republic.
 The majority in Berlin, the Rhineland and Westphalia were in favor of a democracy, while reservations remained in the eastern and agrarian provinces.
-In the March 1933 Reichstag elections, the NSDAP had above-average strength in constituencies such as East Prussia (56.5%), Frankfurt an der Oder (55.2%), Liegnitz (54%) and Schleswig-Holstein (53.2%), but was significantly weaker in Berlin (31.3%), Westphalia (34.3%) and the Rhineland (34.1%) than the Reich average (43.9%).
+In the March 1933 Reichstag election, the NSDAP had above-average strength in constituencies such as East Prussia (56.5%), Frankfurt an der Oder (55.2%), Liegnitz (54%) and Schleswig-Holstein (53.2%), but it was significantly weaker than the national average of 43.9% in Berlin (31.3%), Westphalia (34.3%) and the Rhineland (34.1%).

-A factor in Prussia's political stability was that the SPD, which was the strongest party during most of the Weimar Republic, was prepared until 1932 to assume government responsibility and not withdraw into an opposition role as it had at the Reich level in 1920, 1923 and 1930.
-Leaders in the Prussian SPD quickly identified with their new task.
-The philosopher Eduard Spranger spoke of an "affinity of Social Democracy for the Prussian", and Otto Braun claimed that "Prussia has never been governed in a more Prussian manner than during my term of office."
+A factor in Prussia's political stability was that the SPD, which was the strongest party during most of the Weimar Republic, was prepared until 1932 to assume government responsibility and not withdraw into an opposition role as it had at the national level in 1920, 1923 and 1930.
+The philosopher Eduard Spranger spoke of an "affinity of social democracy for the Prussian", and Otto Braun claimed that "Prussia has never been governed in a more Prussian manner than during my term of office".
 In addition to the party's leading individuals, structural reasons also played a role in the SPD's strength.
-The political break from the three-class franchise to a democratic constitution was more pronounced in Prussia than in other states of the Reich that had had similar voting systems.
-Unlike in the Reichstag, which had many long-standing SPD parliamentarians who were accustomed to the role of opposition, there were hardly any such in the Prussian Parliament.
+The abolition of the three-class franchise, which weighted votes based on the amount of taxes paid, and the institution of a democratic constitution were more pronounced breaks in Prussia than in other German states that had had similar voting systems.
+Unlike in the Reichstag, which had many long-standing SPD parliamentarians who were accustomed to an opposition role, there were hardly any such in the Prussian Landtag.
 The parliamentary party members were therefore not as influenced by entrenched roles and were better able to adapt to being a party that formed part of the government.
 In addition, the left wing of the party, which was critical of cooperation with the bourgeois parties, was weak.
-Compromise solutions were therefore easier to implement in Prussia than in the Reich.
+Compromise solutions were therefore easier to implement in Prussia than nationally.